 Pharmacy Technician Courses

-Employment for pharmacy techs is expected to grow by 32% by the year 2020.
-If you want to be part of this growing field, attending a pharmacy technician program is a great place to start.
-Enroll today and get started on the path to a rewarding career.
+According to the U.S. Bureau of Labor Statistics, employment for pharmacy technicians is projected to grow 6% from 2024 to 2034—faster than the average for all occupations.
+If you want to be part of this expanding healthcare field, attending a pharmacy technician program is a great place to start.
+Enroll today and take the first step toward a rewarding career.

 As part of a PhT program, students will have the chance to complete pharmacy technician courses that will give he or she a firm knowledge of medical terminology, pharmacology, and technology.
 The majority of these programs last one year or less, and are offered at a variety of community and technical colleges.
 Prospective students may also want to consider prerequisite courses that may be available in high school or community college.